The Willmore Flow of Tori of Revolution: Introduction

 Let $f\colon \Sigma \to \R^3$ be a smooth immersion of a two-dimensional manifold without boundary.
 Its \emph{Willmore energy} is

 {where $\vec{H}$ denotes the mean curvature vector and $\diff \mu$ the induced Riemannian measure.
 Its critical points are called \emph{Willmore immersions} and satisfy}

 where $\Delta$ denotes the Laplace-Beltrami operator, \Aring{} is the trace-free second fundamental form and $Q$ is quadratic in \Aring{} (see \eqref{eq:aring}).
-Notice that if $f(\Sigma)$ is orientable, then $\vec{H}=(\kappa_1+\kappa_2) \vec{N}$ with $\kappa_1,\kappa_2$ the principal curvatures of $f(\Sigma)$ and $\vec{N}$ a smooth normal vector-field.
+If $f(\Sigma)$ is orientable (or two-sided, which is equivalent in $\R^3$) then $\vec{H}=(\kappa_1+\kappa_2) \vec{N}$ with $\kappa_1,\kappa_2$ the principal curvatures of $f(\Sigma)$ and $\vec{N}$ a smooth normal vector-field.
 The $L^2$-gradient flow of the Willmore functional with given initial datum $f_0$, a smooth immersion, is

 with $f(t=0) = f_0$.
 This fourth order quasilinear geometric evolution equation has been extensively studied in \cites{KS1, KS2}, where a blow-up criterion is formulated.
 With the aid of this criterion the same authors proved in \cite{KS3} long-time existence and convergence for the \emph{flow of spherical immersions} under the assumption that the initial immersions $f_0$, $f_0 : \mathbb{S}^2 \rightarrow \mathbb{R}^3$, satisfies $\mathcal{W}(f_0) < 8\pi$.
 The energy threshold of $8\pi$ is shown to be sharp in \cite{Blatt} for the convergence of spherical immersions.